sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Core libraries implementing the RDP protocol
+Short desc    : Core libraries implementing the RDP protocol
 URL          : http://www.freerdp.com/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : libfreerdp-core can be embedded in applications.
+Descript     : libfreerdp-core can be embedded in applications.
              :
              : libfreerdp-channels and libfreerdp-kbd might be convenient to use in X
              : applications together with libfreerdp-core.